FAQs

 Why Rehabilitation Still Matters After Injection

-The 2025 JOSPT clinical practice guideline supports active rehabilitation as the initial treatment for rotator cuff tendinopathy.
-Corticosteroid injections may help reduce pain and short-term disability, but they should not be used as first-line care.
+The 2025 JOSPT clinical practice guideline for rotator cuff tendinopathy supports active rehabilitation as an initial treatment pathway.
+Corticosteroid injections may help reduce pain and short-term disability in selected cases, but they should not become the whole treatment plan.

 physiotherapist guiding rotator cuff rehab after shoulder cortisone injection